ilithya/shadermutator/README.md

 Paste in your GLSL shader code, and then click the 🎲 button to mutate all the numbers!

-We added an initial example (made by ilithya) for you to play with.
+We added an initial example (made by curiouslyminded) for you to play with.

 ## Live Version